ses0928/python_study/readme.txt

 5) For repeatation 2)~4) processes at once, click "save all 2D spectra" button.
 All files will be saved as png files and have same range determined at 3) process.

+6) When you click the 2D spectrum, horizontal and vertical slice graphs will be shown. mouse position is automatically changed to coordinates of spectrum and then slice graphs at the point are drawn.

 -----------------------------------------------------------------------------------

 3. defense_game